albertogoffi/toradocu/tutorial/README.md

 ## Run Toradocu on Multiple Classes

-You can run Toradocu on about 300 real-world methods taken from open source projects like
+You can run Toradocu on about 500 real-world methods taken from open source projects like
 [Google Guava](https://github.com/google/guava) and
 [Apache Commons Math](https://commons.apache.org/proper/commons-math/)

 To generate aspects for these methods in directory `aspects/`, run:
 ```
-./gradlew test --tests "org.toradocu.PrecisionRecall*" -Dorg.toradocu.generator=true
+./gradlew test --tests "org.toradocu.accuracy.paper.PrecisionRecall*" -Dorg.toradocu.generator=true
 ```